Koku The Shikoku ($KOKU) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Koku The Shikoku Historical Price

-According to the latest data gathered on Koku The Shikoku live price page, the current price of Koku The Shikoku is 0.00032804USD.
-The circulating supply of Koku The Shikoku($KOKU) is 1.00B $KOKU , giving it a market capitalization of $328.04K.
+According to the latest data gathered on Koku The Shikoku live price page, the current price of Koku The Shikoku is 0USD.
+The circulating supply of Koku The Shikoku($KOKU) is 1.00B $KOKU , giving it a market capitalization of $221.40K.

 The Koku The Shikoku Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of $KOKU based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.